ibm-cloud-docs/cephaas/getting-started.md

 After placing your order, the next step is to prepare your deployment and assigning it a name.
 You will receive the link to [prepare your deployment](https://test.cloud.ibm.com/docs/cephaas?topic=cephaas-preparing-deployment) in an e-mail.

+### Infrastructure set up and maintenance

+After the order is placed and the infrastructure is ready to be installed, IBM will work with you to install it in your data center.
+You will be responsible for meeting the physical site requirements (for example, energy, cooling, space, physical network connectivity.) where the infrastructure will be installed.
+IBM will be responsible for installation, configuration, and operation of the infrastructure.

+While IBM will own and operate the infrastructure, you will be able to provision your own storage volumes.
+IBM will continue to operate and maintain the respective hardware and software maintenance operations.